ara-lang/ara-lang.io/docs/expressions/arithmetic-operations.md

 ## Modulus

-Modulus can be used to get the modulus of two values using the `%` operator, followed by the value to get the modulus from the left.
+Modulus can be used to get the remainder of two values using the `%` operator, followed by the value to divide from the left.

 ```
 $foo = $bar % $baz;